 In accordance with GASB 87, the MDC does not recognize a lease receivable and a deferred inflow of resources for regulated leases in which the MDC is the lessor.
-Regulated leases are certain leases that are subject to external laws, regulation, or legal rulings, e.g. the U.S. Department of Transportation and the Federal Aviation Administration, between airports and air carriers and other aeronautical users.
+Regulated leases are certain leases that are subject to external laws, regulation, or legal rulings, e.g., the U.S. Department of Transportation and the Federal Aviation Administration, between airports and air carriers and other aeronautical users.
 The MDC has a regulated lease related to a sublease at the City of Midland's regional airport.
 The lease is for use of the land leased by MDC and subsequently subleased to the tenant.
 The tenant constructs or improves, owns, and maintains all the improvements on the land.
-These leases allow access to the land for aeronautical use.
+This lease allows access to the land for aeronautical use.
 At the end of the ground lease, the improvements revert to City ownership.
-The MDC had 1 lease during the year that had terms exceeding one year.
-The revenue recognized for the leases during the fiscal year ended September 30, 2023, was \$976,644.
+The revenue recognized for the lease during the fiscal year ended September 30, 2024, was \$976,644.

-The future lease receipts for the MDC regulated lease as of September 30, 2023, were as follows:
+The future lease receipts for the MDC regulated lease as of September 30, 2024, were as follows:

 Fiscal Year Ending September 30, Payment

-2024 \$ 976,644

-2025 976,644
+2025 \$ 976,644

 2026 976,644

 2027 976,644

 2028 976,644

-2029-2033 4,883,220

-2034 81,387
+2029 976,644

+2030-2034 3,987,963

-Total minimum lease payments \$ 9,847,827
+Total minimum lease payments \$ 8,871,183

-Note 8: Risk Management
+Note 8.
+Risk Management

 The MDC is exposed to various risks of loss related to torts, property damage, errors and omissions, and various employee related matters.
 Risks other than those related to torts, are covered by commercial insurance.
 For the purposes of the Texas Tort Claims Act (Subchapter A, Chapter 101, Texas Civil Practices and Remedies Code), the MDC is a governmental unit, and its actions are governmental functions and, therefore, are limited by governmental immunity.
-As of September 30, 2023, there were no claims outstanding.
-There has been no significant reduction in coverage from 2022 to 2023; nor have settlement amounts exceeded coverage for each of the past three years.
+As of September 30, 2024, there were no claims outstanding.
+There has been no significant reduction in coverage from 2023 to 2024; nor have settlement amounts exceeded coverage for each of the past three years.

-Note 9: Commitments and Contingencies
+Note 9.
+Commitments and Contingencies